Santa Claus parade: Notable parades

-In Vancouver, the Rogers' Santa Claus Parade has also grown to be one of the largest, with 65 floats and bands.
+In Vancouver, the Santa Claus Parade, originally sponsored by Rogers, and later Telus, has also grown to be one of the largest, with 65 floats and bands.
 A special train also circulates through the parade, collecting donations for the Greater Vancouver Food Bank and the Lower Mainland Christmas Bureau.
 In 2005, the parade collected over 4300 kg of food and 2,300 toy donations.
+The last parade occurred in 2019, with the COVID-19 pandemic, followed by lack of sponsorship, leading to its cancellation.

-Houston, TX hosts the H-E-B Thanksgiving Day Parade annually since 1950.
+Houston, Texas hosts the H-E-B Thanksgiving Day Parade annually since 1950.
 The previous sponsor was Foley's, until Macy's bought it.

 Gimbels Department Store in Philadelphia started its parade in 1920.
 The parade is now known as the 6abc Dunkin' Donuts Thanksgiving Day Parade and was formerly sponsored by IKEA and Boscov's.
 It is the oldest parade in the United States held on Thanksgiving Day as the older parade in Peoria is held the day after.

-In New York City, Macy's Thanksgiving Day Parade, famous for its giant helium-filled balloons, began in 1924, inspired by the Eaton's parade in Toronto, with Macy's employees in costume, and— a distinctively Roman touch— animals borrowed from the Central Park Zoo.
+In New York City, the Macy's Thanksgiving Day Parade, famous for its giant helium-filled balloons, began in 1924, inspired by the Eaton's parade in Toronto, with Macy's employees in costume, and— a distinctively Roman touch— animals borrowed from the Central Park Zoo.
 The giant balloons made an early appearance, with Felix the Cat in 1927.
 The inflation of the balloons in the streets flanking the American Museum of Natural History the night before has become a traditional gathering for New York's Upper West Side.